 RASCI charts help avoid such situations.
 They are used for various purposes, including:

 - Clearly assigning work to each group member, eliminating all confusion

 - Documenting responsibility distribution

 - Making sure no individual is overburdened with work

 - Clearly defining the organizational hierarchy

-Now, let us get back to what each individual letter in the term means so that you know how to use this chart properly.
+Now, let us get back to the RASCI definition and what each individual letter in the term means so that you know how to use this chart properly.

 R – Responsible